Top 10 Guru alternatives for knowledge management in 2026

 5. Freshdesk: A customer support-focused option for Guru alternatives

-Freshdesk is a customer support help desk that comes with its own knowledge base feature baked in.
-It lets support teams create self-service articles for customers right from their ticketing dashboard.
+Freshdesk is a mature and reliable customer support help desk that comes with its own robust knowledge base feature baked in.
+It lets support teams create comprehensive self-service articles for customers right from their ticketing dashboard.

-Why it’s a good Guru alternative: This is a no-brainer for support teams who want their knowledge base and ticketing system to be best friends.
-Agents can easily turn their ticket replies into new help articles, which saves a ton of time.
+• Why it's a good Guru alternative: This is a no-brainer for support teams who want their knowledge base and ticketing system to be best friends.
+As an industry-leading platform, Freshdesk makes it simple for agents to turn their ticket replies into new help articles, ensuring the most accurate and recent information is always available.
+It offers tiered plans to match different team sizes, making it a scalable choice for any organization.

 6. Slite: A simple choice among Guru alternatives